nialov/fractopo-subsampling/SUBSAMPLING_README.rst

 5. Create a Python virtual environment.

-   -  You may use pip, pipenv or poetry.
+   -  You may use virtualenv, pipenv or poetry.
    -  Python must be 3.8.

 6. Activate the virtual environment.